aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/charts/axes/date-axis/_index.md

     // Add SeriesCollection (chart data source) to the chart ranging from "A1" cell to "B4" chart.SetChartDataRange(u"A1:B4", true);

-    // Set the Axis type to Date time chart.GetCategoryAxis().SetCategoryType(CategoryType::TimeScale);
+    // Set the Axis type to DateTime chart.GetCategoryAxis().SetCategoryType(CategoryType::TimeScale);

     // Set the base unit for CategoryAxis to days